Von der Leyen Commission II

 The second von der Leyen Commission is the current European Commission, in office since 1 December 2024.
 It consists of one commissioner from each of the member states of the European Union – including Ursula von der Leyen, its president, who is from Germany.

 The Commission was approved by the European Parliament on 27 November with 51% of the majority, the least supported European Commission by the Parliament since 1993, when it was given the right to vote on the college.

 College of Commissioners

-The second Ursula von der Leyen commission will be organized on three levels:
+The second Ursula von der Leyen commission will be organised on three levels: